geoman-io/leaflet-geoman/README.md

 map.pm.disableDraw('Poly');
 ```

-All available options are specified in the Drawing Mode Section below
+All available options are specified in the Drawing Mode Section below.

 ##### Drawing Mode